Recycled Plate Flowers

 I have seen recycled plate flowers in high upscale galleries in tourist towns for a few years now.
 The price tag on the glass flowers is outrageous.
 So, I set out to learn how they were made and try my hand at making my own.

 More than likely you have plenty of glass plates sitting around your home to try this economical and retro garden gem.

 The first time I tried to make a garden flower, I slowly drilled a hole in the back of the plate in a shallow bowl of water using a Dremel Tool.
-It was time consuming.
-I used a bolt and nut and then attached the pole my husband created for the flowers stem.
+It was time-consuming I used a bolt and nut and then attached the pole my husband created for the stem of the flower.
 It turned out rather well.

 If you want to create a layered look for your flowers you can use cement glue or a product called Sticky Ass Glue SAG4OZ Waterproof Stubbornly Strong Glue and glue additional pieces to the front of the first glass plate.

 You can create an entire garden of flowers using assorted recycled glass pieces.
 Use your creativity and always be on the lookout for new glass pieces to create more works of art.

 Neighbors Old Rose Arbor Becomes My New Clematis Trellis

 Dye Cotton Using Raspberries